-We are now bringing forward plans to build a new later living community in Bath, providing residential extra care apartments, care suites and a range of facilities to promote wellbeing and independent living.
+We are now bringing forward plans to build a new later living community in Bath, providing residential apartments and suites, as well as a range of facilities to promote wellbeing and independent living.

 The scheme is being designed to provide good public connectivity through the site, extensive public realm, and a wide range of public amenities for the benefit of the wider community.

 Our proposal can be viewed and commented upon HERE>

 EXTENSION OF THE LOCAL COMMUNITY.

 - Regenerates a strategic city centre site to create a new area of productive and attractive townscape as well as an improved relationship between the city and the river

 - Delivers an exemplar scheme in terms of the standard of facilities and in the provision of support and assistance

 - Fosters ties with Bath University and local businesses to secure the retention of skills in the local area